 Muslims Turn to Christ in Unprecedented Numbers Pt.
 2

-Muslims in the Middle East are turning to Jesus in unprecedented numbers.
+In the Middle East, Muslims are converting to Christianity in unprecedented numbers.
 This is what several pastors shared with Open Doors.

 Somewhere in Lebanon we meet with a young woman named Karima*, a refugee from Aleppo.
 She still covers her hair, but the change in the way she dresses compared with when she first arrived in Lebanon is obvious.
 She became a Christian more than two years ago.
 Karima and her husband, also a convert, are now working with one of the churches in Lebanon, both as teachers to Syrian refugee children.
 They had their doubts about Islam before they came to Lebanon.
 She saw miracles happen in her life because the pastor of a church prayed for her.
 God provided a place for them to live, a job and even healed her seriously sick son.

 “Up until now, my parents didn’t know about my conversion because they fled to another country.
 My family is very conservative; they are Shiites.
 If they heard about my conversion, they would kill me.
 We would lose our children.”

 Since her conversion, she has participated in discipleship groups.
 “The biggest change in my life is that I know I have eternal life.
 My name is written in the book of life.
 God gave me peace in my life and He gave me joy.
 Life is beautiful, even in the midst of all the trouble.”